Showing posts with label vintage film. Show all posts

 His downward spiral begins when he leaves his loving girlfriend, Paula (Pamela Britton), behind in their small desert town.
 Frank plans to let down his hair in the big city, San Francisco, while deciding whether or not he will walk the plank with Paula — a plan that, frankly, is a bit on the cruel side.
 She hates the idea of him cavorting around town, yet feels she has no choice but to let him go get his freak on.

-House band, The Fishermen, drive the beatnik crowd to distraction.
+House band, The Fishermen, drive the beatnik crowd wild.

 Once in the confines of his big city hotel room he’s up for a bit of sinning, and it turns out he’s come to the right place.
 By chance, he meets a group of traveling salespeople who are partying like it’s V-J Day, and he’s invited to join the fun.